w3c/ift-encoder/docs/experimental/compiler.md

    recreating the same patch multiple times.
 ID's are assigned sequentially as new patches are encountered during recursion.

-With this recursive process the complete encoding can then be generated by invoking the process on the initial font subset definition.
+With this recursive process the complete encoding can then be generated by invoking the algorithm on the initial font subset definition.
+From there the complete graph will be traversed and all required patches will be generated.

 ### Special Handling, Optimizations

-There are a number of interesting special casing and optimizations used by the encoding procedure that are not described in the high level description given above.
+There are a number of interesting special casing and optimizations used by the compiler that are not described in the high level description given above.
 This section describes those.

 #### Retain Glyph IDs